fmrtl73/pxdocs/content/concepts/authorization/overview.md

 Due to its ability to manage thousands of users, it is highly recommended that enterprise customers deploy an OIDC service.
 There are multiple public and private OIDC providers.
 Customers could use public providers such as Okta.com, Auth0.com, etc, or private providers such as Keycloak, CloudFoundry UAA, Dex, or Tremolo Security OpenUnison.

-In the case where the claims required by Portworx security do not match with those provided by the customer, most OIDCs have a mapping feature.
+In the case where the claims required by PX-Security do not match with those provided by the customer, most OIDCs have a mapping feature.
 This feature allows the OIDC system to return a token to Portworx where the claims have the appropriate information.
 Some OIDCs may namespace custom claims.
 This is supported by Portworx, but the namespace value must be provided to the system during initialization.

 ## Portworx RBAC Security Models